Phillips 66 says COVID-19 cases rising among employees -email

 By Erwin Seba and Liz Hampton

-Senior Vice President Jay Churchill said a total of 160 employees across the company’s sites have been stricken with the virus, with employee cases rising in Texas, Louisiana, California and Oklahoma.
-Several employees have been hospitalized, he said in the email, which was sent Thursday.
+Senior Vice President Jay Churchill said 160 employees across the company's sites have been stricken with the virus, with cases rising in Texas, Louisiana, California and Oklahoma.
+Several employees have been hospitalized, he said in the email sent Thursday.

 Phillips 66 was among the first major oil and gas companies to bring employees back to the office, a move that raised worries among its workers.
 The company on Thursday told employees the majority of its cases were not due to workplace transmission.